Sandbox — Single-Node

 {% hint style="info" %}

 Cluster logging uses **OpenTelemetry + Grafana Loki** (no Fluentd/OpenSearch).
-It is installed automatically by `openg2p-infra.sh`, collects logs from all pods, and is viewed in Grafana — including a ready-made **OpenG2P — Logs & Health** dashboard.
-See [System Monitoring](/platform/platform-services/system-monitoring.md) for architecture and usage.
+It is installed automatically by `roles/infra/run.sh`, collects logs from all pods, and is viewed in Grafana — including a ready-made **OpenG2P — Logs & Health** dashboard.
+See [System Monitoring](https://github.com/OpenG2P/openg2p-documentation/tree/latest/operations/platform/platform-services/system-monitoring/README.md) for architecture and usage.

 {% endhint %}